 Contains materials created by academic departments of Parsons The New School for Design.
 Includes materials originating from overseas facilities and affiliate schools, such as Otis Art Institute (California), Parsons Paris, and Altos de Chavon (Dominican Republic).

 Contains the records of the Fashion Design Department of Parsons The New School for Design.
-Records include course syllabi and descriptions, materials pertaining to the annual fashion show, clippings scrapbooks, and student work.
+Departmental records include course syllabi and descriptions, materials pertaining to the annual fashion show, clippings scrapbooks, and student work.
 A name index by which you can search for individual Parsons alumni and faculty found in the clippings scrapbooks can be accessed here:

 Produced during Richard Yelle's term as department chair of Product Design (as well as its predecessor names: Clay, Fiber, Metal Design; Clay, Metal, Textile Design; and Clay, Metal, Textile, and Product Design).
 Includes administrative records, information regarding competitions and exhibits, student work, course descriptions, evaluations, and curriculum development materials.
 Also includes examples of Yelle's professional work, and a poster for an exhibit by Constantin Boym.